What is dysarthria?

 - Wilson’s disease

-- are at a high risk for stroke
+- are at high risk of stroke

 - have a degenerative brain disease